 Item flows represent the things that flow between blocks and/or parts and across associations or connectors.
-Whereas the FlowPort specifies what "can" flow in or out of a block, the item flows specify what "does" flow between blocks and/or parts in a particular usage context.
+Whereas flow ports specify what "can" flow in or out of a block, item flows specify what "does" flow between blocks and/or parts in a particular usage context.
 This important distinction enables blocks to be interconnected in different ways depending on its usage context.
-For example, a tank may include a FlowPort that can accept fluid as an input.
-In a particular use of the tank, "gasoline" flows across a connector into its FlowPort, and in another use of the tank, "water" flows across a connector into the its FlowPort.
-The item flow would specify what "does" flow on the connector in the particular usage (e.g., gas, water), and the FlowPort specifies what can flow (e.g., fluid).
+For example, a tank may include a flow port that can accept fluid as an input.
+In a particular use of the tank, "gasoline" flows across a connector into its flow port, and in another use of the tank, "water" flows across a connector into its flow port.
+The item flow would specify what "does" flow on the connector in the particular usage (e.g., gas, water) and the flow port specifies what can flow (e.g., fluid).
 This enables type matching between the item flows and between flow ports to assist in interface compatibility analysis.

 Item flows may be allocated from object nodes in activity diagrams or signals sent from state machines across a connector.
-FlowAllocation is described in Chapter 15, "Allocations" and can be used to help ensure consistency across the different parts of the model.
+Flow allocation is described in Chapter 15, "Allocations," and can be used to help ensure consistency across the different parts of the model.

-9.2.1 Extensions to Block Definition Diagram.
+9.2.1 Extensions to Block Definition Diagram